This post contains affiliate links, to find out more information, please read my affiliate disclosure

 It’s not a big deal in my opinion, as the control panel is discreet, and less prone to damage if you come off the bike while riding.

-The Giant EnergyPak 400Wh battery is neatly integrated into the frame of the bike and comes with a 6A fast charger.
-These batteries are of really high quality and should give a realistic range of between 40-70 miles, depending on the assist level used, rider weight and terrain.
+For 2021 Giant have added a more powerful EnergyPak 500Wh battery is neatly integrated into the frame of the bike and comes with a 6A fast charger.
+These batteries are of really high quality and should give a realistic range of between 40-80 miles, depending on the assist level used, rider weight and terrain.

 The Giant Stance E +2 electric mountain bike has some fairly decent components considering the price, from the Suntour XCR forks to the Rockshox Monarch rear shock and Shimano Deore 10-speed gearing.

-The excellent 10-speed Shimano Deore gearing utilises an 11-42 rear cassette with a 36t front chainring, making the gearing perfect for off-road riding.
+The 2021 model has improved gear range with the excellent 10-speed Shimano Deore gearing utilises an 11-46 rear cassette with a 36t front chainring, making the gearing perfect for off-road riding.
 As you would expect from Shimano the shifting is precise and crisp, and works in perfect harmony with the motor.

 Tektro HD-M745 Orion 4-piston hydraulic brake calipers front and rear provide the kind of assured braking you need when trail riding.
 This is all helped by a 203mm rotor on the front and 180mm at the rear.